Relationship

 Dreaming About an Unknown Baby: Meaning, Psychology & Symbolism

-Dreaming of an unknown baby often reflects new beginnings, potential, or unresolved aspects of one's life.
+Dreaming of an unknown baby may reflect new beginnings or unexplored aspects of the self.

 Written by: DreamMeaning Editorial Team